arduino/docs-content/content/software/ide-v2/tutorials/01.getting-started-ide-v2/ide-v2-autocomplete-feature.md

 ![Library Manager.](assets/library-manager.png)

 With the library manager you can browse and install thousands of libraries.
-Libraries are extensions of the Arduino API, and makes it easier to for example control motors, or use a Wi-Fi module.
+Libraries are extensions of the Arduino API, and makes it easier to for example control a servo motor, read specific sensors, or use a Wi-Fi module.

 ***To learn more about the library manager, visit the [Installing libraries tutorial](/software/ide-v2/tutorials/ide-v2-installing-a-library).***